Julian-Moncarz/Fractals/README.md

 ## How to Run

-1. Ensure you have Python installed with the following libraries:
+1. Ensure you have Python installed with the following libraries (use `requirements.txt`):
    - `numpy`
    - `matplotlib`
-You can do this using the `requirements.txt` file to download the respective version of each library.
 2. Run the respective Python scripts to generate the images.